What are the responsibilities of child support?

 How do I apply for child support services?

-- If you apply for or are receiving certain types of cash or Medicaid assistance from Human Services, your case will be referred to Child Support Enforcement.
+- If you are receiving TANF (Temporary Aide Needy Families) or Low Income Child Care assistance from Human Services, your case will be referred to Child Support Enforcement.
 Ask your case manager if your case has or will be referred.

-- If you are not receiving these types of assistance, you may request a Non-Public Assistance Application in person, by phone, by e-mail or download the application from the Colorado State Website.
+- If you are not receiving these types of assistance, you may request a Non-Public Assistance Application in person, by phone, by e-mail or download the application from the Colorado Child Support Website.

 Who can apply for child support services?